-For Fall 2020, NWS will be a virtual program offering online private lessons with our quality staff and also “String Thing Hangouts” instead of ensembles.
+For 2020-21 School year, NWS will be a virtual program offering online private lessons with our quality staff and also “String Thing Hangouts” instead of ensembles.
 Students will also be receiving an educational and fun student newsletter once a month prepared by NWS staff members.

 String Thing Hangouts